MindloGQ/MerakiWebexAlerts/README.md

 Webex Bearer token

 for security reasons credentials should be stored in a separate file or as environment variables and imported into the script instead of being embedded in the script itself.

+## Execution
+The script can be run in multiple ways:

+1. From terminal by typing: python3 /path/to/script_file
+2. From any IDE that supports python3
+3. As a cronjob